Czech nobility: History

 The turning point occurred in 1938.
 In response to the direct threat to the democratic state by Nazi Germany, the most important noble families issued a Declaration of the members of the old Czech families on the inviolability of the territory of the Czech state.
-During the audience with President Edvard Beneš, members of the Schwarzenberg, Lobkowitz, Kinsky, Kolowrat, Czernin, Sternberg, Colloredo-Mannsfeld, Parish, Dobrzenský, Strachwitz, and Belcredi publicly joined him.
+During the audience with President Edvard Beneš, members of the Schwarzenberg, Lobkowicz, Kinsky, Kolowrat, Czernin, Sternberg, Colloredo-Mannsfeld, Parish, Dobrzenský, Strachwitz, and Belcredi publicly joined him.
 A similar statement was issued a year later, already in the occupied Protectorate of Bohemia and Moravia.
 In September 1939, the National Declaration of the Czech Nobility was drawn up, in which 85 of the most important Czech noblemen from 33 noble families declared their Czech nationality.
 The Nazis subsequently confiscated the property of these nobles, and some then lived through the war in house internment or in concentration camps.
 Some nobles managed to emigrate.
 Part of the nobles actively participated in the domestic resistance, for example the Bořek-Dohalský brothers were murdered in a concentration camp, Karel VI Schwarzenberg or Václav Norbert Kinský participated in the anti-Nazi uprising in 1945.

 In 1945, the properties of most Czech noble families were returned.
 However, there was a deportation of the majority of the population of German nationality, in which both the nobles who collaborated with the Nazis and the nobles who did not collaborate with the Nazis, but only claimed German nationality before the war, lost their property.
 For example, Trauttmansdorff, Windischgrätz, Clam-Gallas, Thurn-Taxis, Desfours, or one branch of the Kinsky, Czernin and Rohan families had to leave the Czech lands.
-Due to the growing influence of the communists in Czechoslovakia in the years 1945 - 1948, the return of some property was also withheld (the Colloredo-Mannsfeld case), or the unjust confiscation of the primogeniture property of the Schwarzenberg family based on the Lex Schwarzenberg Act of 1947).
+Due to the growing influence of the communists in Czechoslovakia in the years 1945-1948, the return of some property was also withheld (the Colloredo-Mannsfeld case), or the unjust confiscation of the primogeniture property of the Schwarzenberg family (based on the Lex Schwarzenberg Act of 1947).
 The Liechtenstein family is still suing the Czech Republic for seized property, as well as several other families labeled as Germans after the war.

 In 1948, there was a communist coup in Czechoslovakia.
 Subsequently, the property of all noble families was confiscated.
-A large part of the Czech nobility therefore emigrated (for example, the Schwarzenberg, Colloredo-Mannsfelds, Kolowrat, Hildprand, some Lobkowitz or Sternberg).
-The nobles who stayed at home (such as the Kinsky, Wratislav, Czernin, some Sternberg and Lobkowitz) were variously persecuted, for example they were prevented from studying, usually they were also evicted to unsuitable dwellings.
+A large part of the Czech nobility therefore emigrated (for example, the Schwarzenberg, Colloredo-Mannsfelds, Kolowrat, Hildprand, some Lobkowicz or Sternberg).
+The nobles who stayed at home (such as the Kinsky, Wratislav, Czernin, some Sternberg and Lobkowicz) were variously persecuted, for example they were prevented from studying, usually they were also evicted to unsuitable dwellings.
 Some members of the Czech nobility were imprisoned.

 After the Velvet Revolution in 1989, properties seized by the communist regime were returned to their original owners.
 Members of the Czech nobility who emigrated abroad returned to their estates.
-Some subsequently returned to public life (for example, Karel Schwarzenberg as Minister of Foreign Affairs, Member of Parliament and Senator, Michal Lobkowitz as Minister of Defense and Member of Parliament, Tomáš Czernin as Senator).
+Some subsequently returned to public life (for example, Karel Schwarzenberg as Minister of Foreign Affairs, Member of Parliament and Senator, Michal Lobkowicz as Minister of Defense and Member of Parliament, Tomáš Czernin as Senator).
 Other Czech nobles devote themselves, for example, to business, culture, science, the church, or knightly orders.